otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 uploads these values), when a new Client or Prekey Profile is generated with a different long-term public key, and when the stored Client or Prekey Profile will soon expire.
 A client must always upload new Client and Prekey Profiles when one of these scenarios happen by replacing the old stored ones.
-The maximum number of Client Profile is 1.
+Only one Client Profile can be published in one message.
 The maximum number of Prekey Profiles that can be published in one message is 255.

 Prekey Messages are included in this message when there are few or none of these messages left on the Prekey Server.
 This can be checked by sending a